simonyipeter/MariaDB-Galera-cluster/README.md

 # Install
 - Setup the docker based on the offical description https://docs.docker.com/install/linux/docker-ce/ubuntu/
-- Create a docker swarm as root, a minimum of 3 nodes is required, node1, node2, node3
+- Create a docker swarm as root, a minimum of 3 nodes is required. (in this tutorial: node1, node2, node3 )

 ```
 #init the swarm: